shelled snails text index | photo index

 Family Trochidae

 Features: 0.8-1cm.
-Shell thin, smooth and circular.
-The shells come in an amazing variety of colours and patterns.
+Shell thin, circular, glossy with an amazing variety of colours and patterns.
 It is said that no two button snails are alike!
 These snails are so enchanting that the guides call them the 'Jewels of Chek Jawa'.
+Operculum, thin, made of a horn-like material with concentric rings, yellow.
+The flexible operculum allows the animal to withdraw deep into the coils of the shell.
+Body pale speckled, edge of the mantle fringed with long tentacles.
+Foot long, leaf-like.
+Tiny eyes on long stalks, long tentacles finely banded, with two tubular siphons, one with fringes.

-Thin operculum made out of a horn-like material.
-The animal has a long highly mobile, leaf-like foot which is used to burrow into the sand.
-The streamlined shell helps them burrow rapidly into wet sand.
+Escaping Buttons: The long mobile foot can be used to burrow rapidly into wet loose fine sand (the snail doesn't do so well in compact dry sand).
+The streamlined shell helps them burrow rapidly.
 To escape predators, button snails make a short, spiralling leap then quickly bury themselves into the sand again.
-You might see the tiny trails left by panicky button snails, punctuated by little holes where they disappeared into the sand.
+Sometimes, on wet sand, you might see the tiny trails left by panicky button snails, punctuated by little holes where they disappeared into the sand.

-When disturbed, button snails also float.
-The floating snails then tend to form 'rafts'.
+When disturbed, submerged button snails may also pop up and float on the water surface, sometimes forming 'rafts' of several snails.
 After a while, the snails will sink one by one, and burrow into the sand.
 Could this be a way for them to escape predatory snails and other animals that can't swim?
 It may also allow them to disperse to new places quickly?

 They can float, forming 'rafts'.